cbronzo/cbronzo.github.io/_posts/2018-07-01-booleans_are_they_actually_scary_procedural_ruby.markdown

 `"UCLA" != "UCLA" `

-*This will evaluate to **false** since "UCLA" does equal "UCLA" and the bang (!) in front of the equal sign indicates the opposite logic.
+*This will evaluate to **false** since "UCLA" does equal "UCLA" and the bang (!) in front of the equal sign indicates the opposite logic of NOT.

 `" " && ("California" != "New Hampshire")`